 The system design of the mobile service robot in the revisited motivational example is carried out on the basis of the functional system specification introduced in Table 4.1, Table 4.2, and Table 4.3 (cf. Section 4.3), as well as the safety requirements specification introduced in Table 4.6 (cf. Section 4.4).
-The system design for the mobile service robot consists of the creation of the technical system model and the environment model.
-Section 4.5.1 and Section 4.5.2 present the design of the environment model and the technical system model respectively using the modeling language PRISM.
+During this phase, the technical system model (Section 4.5.1) and the environment model (Section 4.5.2) are designed using the modeling language PRISM.
 Section 4.5.3 illustrates on an exemplary basis the design-time verification of the safety requirement extended with one of the explicit environment assumptions in Table 4.6.
-Section 4.5.4 analyses the environment assumption used in the design-time verification.
-Although this analysis is carried out on an exemplary basis, its goal is to give a method for mapping the environment assumptions at the level of the technical system model and the environment model.
-Using this mapping, the respective environment assumptions monitors are defined in Section 4.5.5.
+Section 4.5.4 analyses the environment assumption used in the design-time verification and provides a method for mapping the environment assumptions at the level of the technical system model and the environment model.
+Based on this mapping, environment assumptions monitors are defined in Section 4.5.5.